j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Adept Talents.md

 ### Tier I
 ##### Behold, My Creation
 *Prerequisite: [[Artisan]]*
 You make modifications to your Weapon.
 You may apply up to 2 Modifications from the table below to your Weapon.

+If you have multiple Weapons, you may apply one Modification to each Weapon or apply 2 Modifications to a single Weapon.

 | **Modification**   | **Description**                                                                                                                                                                                                       |
 | :----------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |